How To Make Melted Crayon Letters-Easy DIY Tutorial

 As long as you are watching your crayons, you can change the cooking time and oven temperature to work for your crayons and oven.
 As with any baking time, oven times and temperature may vary for your specific situation.

-You could try to cook these new crayons at 300 or 350 degrees for less time.
-We like using lower heat and longer times to limit the fumes.
+You could try cooking these new crayons at 300 or 350 degrees for less time.
+We like using lower heat and longer cooking times to limit the fumes.

 Ideas For Gifting